Yosemite Valley

 In the resulting 1865 report, which called for scenic reservations and offered management recommendations, Olmsted foresaw that “the slight harm which the few hundred visitors of this year [1865] might do, if no care were taken to prevent it, would not be slight, if it should be repeated by millions.”

 Ultimately, Olmsted helped lay the groundwork for the protection of Yosemite.
-Continuing in his father’s footsteps, Frederick Law Olmsted, Jr. was hired 43 years later to make revisions and improvements to the now National Park.
+Continuing in his father’s footsteps, Frederick Law Olmsted Jr. was hired 43 years later to make revisions and improvements to the now National Park.
+FLO Jr., unsatisfied with the lack of organization in the management of the park system, helped pass the National Park Service Act of 1916.
 In recent years, restoration work has been done to ensure both the Big Tree Grove and Yosemite’s beautiful landscape can live on for generations.

 Today, visitors can celebrate the Olmsteds’ contributions to Yosemite National Park at Olmsted Point, a scenic vista overlook on Tioga Road that was named in honor of father and son’s contributions.
 Tioga Road is open seasonally, so please check the National Park Service website for current status.